 Costco doesn't receive a cut of the sales.
 Instead, dealers each pay Costco a monthly fee to participate in the program and enjoy the large customer base that Costco can direct their way.
 Because of this arrangement, Costco isn't loyal to any particular dealer, ensuring there's no conflict of interest over its price listings.

-Costco trains employees at each participating dealership to interact with referred customers.
-Certified as Authorized Dealer Contacts, these employees are expected to commit to Costco's price agreement and make customers feel relaxed.
+Costco trains salespeople at each participating dealer to interact with referred customers.
+Certified as authorized dealer contacts, these employees are expected to commit to Costco's price agreement and make customers feel relaxed.
 They're also tested randomly by Costco employees disguised as shoppers.
 Dealerships that fail to represent Costco adequately can be booted from the program.

 The Benefits of the Costco Auto Buying Program